What is the Mental Health Parity and Addiction Equity Act?

-Today, tens of millions Americans suffer from some form of mental disorder, including but not limited to depression, anxiety, substance abuse issues, asocial or antisocial tendencies, and others.
-Mental health issues have become so widespread that many psychiatric professionals have likened it to an epidemic.
+Today, tens of millions of Americans suffer from some form of mental disorder, including but not limited to depression, anxiety, substance abuse issues, asocial or antisocial tendencies, and others.
+Mental health issues have become so widespread that many psychiatric professionals have likened it to an epidemic, prompting federal lawmakers to pass legislation ensuring mental health coverage by insurers.

 The following health insurance plans are presently exempt from MHPAEA parity requirements: